Alfredchanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 13-Takes a list of words as inputand prints only words that appear exactly once.

-File 14-Displays the line containing the pattern "root" from the file /etc/passwd
+File 14-Displays the line containing the pattern "root" from the file /etc/passwd.

+File 15-Displays the number of lines that contain the pattern "bin" in the file /etc/passwd.

+File 16-Displays the lines containing the pattern "root" and 3 lines after them in the file /etc/passwd.